ollelogdahl/cgr/docs/a3/a3.typ

 good idea, as it synergizes well with the current clustering system, but has some PBR issues.

 Cubemap reflections, hereforth called _Reflection Probes_, synergizes well with our clustering approach.
 Each cluster could track both lights and reflection probes, meaning that local reflections could be possible.
 One problem with reflection probes is that fragments not on the probe origin will be reflected incorrectly.
 This can be compensated for using parallax correction, but this doesn't fully solve it.
+This means that these types of reflections need to be very rough, or only used for distant reflections.

 #bibliography(style: "ieee", "bib.yml")